 Sri Aurobindo founded the Aurobindo Ashram in 1926 to increase the spiritual power away from the life of this race.
 People from all over the world come here in search of spirituality.

 Meera Alfassa (also known as Mother) created the Spiritual Coulérate for Sri Aurobindo in 1968.
 His only goal was that people from all over the world could come here and find peace.
 There are many types of workshops here, as well as different types of therapies given here which lead people toward peace.

 The main features of Pondicherry are its beaches.
 There are mainly four ‘Beaches’ – Prominent Beach, Paradis Beach, Auroville Beach, Sariniti Beach.
 It is less crowded than other beaches in India.
 And there are quite clean in between.

 There are 32 churches in Pondicherry.
 Churches such as Lady Angel’s Church, Screed Hot Church, Duplex Church, and Basilica of Scared Hot of Jesus are counted among older and older churches.
 Their beauty will fascinate you.

 The old lighthouse built in 1836 is the most popular landmark of Pondicherry.
 When it was built, it was unique at the time.
 This lighthouse is the center of attraction for tourists today.

 French War Memorial

-Mahatma Gandhi Statue which stands on the front of the beach.
-All of 13 feet tall, it is surrounded by carved monolithic pillars built by the famous sculptor Roy Choudhary from Madras School of Art and Crafts.
+Mahatma Gandhi’s Statue stands in front of the beach.
+All 13 feet tall, it is surrounded by carved monolithic pillars built by the famous sculptor Roy Choudhary from Madras School of Art and Crafts.

 It is also known as Osduyu Lake, it is a few kilometers from Pondicherry.
 You can hire a boat here and spend your time with the birds in this lake.
 This lake is a paradise for bird lovers who want to see migratory birds.